 1. Heat Pump Smells Musty

-If your heat pump smells musty, there’s probably mold growing on damp evaporator coils or in the ductwork.
+If your heat pump smells musty, there’s likely mold growing on wet evaporator coils or in the ductwork.
 This heat pump odor is often called dirty sock syndrome.
-You can avoid this by scheduling frequent heat pump maintenance and air duct cleaning.
+You can avoid this by scheduling routine heat pump maintenance and air duct cleaning.

 2. Heat Pump Smells Like Fish